Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Experiments

 \begin{enumerate} \item First, a \ac{VI}-based \acp{BNN} is established as a baseline to represent standard probabilistic modeling. \item Second, the proposed learning with \ac{CUB-Loss} is integrated into the Bayesian training process to assess its impact on intrinsic calibration. \item Third, the post-hoc \ac{DTS} mechanism, optimized via the \ac{BCCE} metric, is applied to the \ac{CUB-Loss}-trained model to demonstrate the benefits of the complete calibration pipeline. \item Finally, the robustness of the model is evaluated by testing with the \ac{OOD} dataset to ensure reliability in open-world settings. \end{enumerate}

-To verify the universality and generalizability of the proposed method, the evaluation is extended to the detection of \ac{DR} and the identification of skin lesions.
-For these additional datasets, a streamlined protocol is adopted that focuses on a comparative analysis between the baseline Bayesian model and the model enhanced with the proposed \ac{CUB-Loss} mechanism.
+For the \ac{DR} detection and skin lesion identification datasets, a streamlined protocol following the first three evaluation stages is adopted, assessing the baseline Bayesian model, the contribution of the \ac{CUB-Loss} to the training process, and the subsequent \ac{DTS} post-hoc calibration.
 This design allows consistent performance gains to be demonstrated across different clinical domains without redundant ablation steps.